 A bit of animal print is sexy and chic, but too much of it will make others roar..roar with laughter.
 Don’t be a fashion victim.
 Be stingy with animal prints and live by the ONE ANIMAL RULE.
 What’s that?
 If you are wearing a leopard sweater, you don’t need a leopard purse or leopard shoes to go with it.
 That’s matchy-matchy overkill.

-If you are new to animal prints, then why not try just one good animal print accessory.
-A shoe or a bag lets you try just a touch and will jazz up a solid piece.
+If you are new to animal prints, then why not try them out by going with one good animal print accessory?
+A shoe or a bag lets you ease into animal prints and will jazz up a plain outfit.

 2. Don’t Mix Animal Prints

 It’s the rare fashionista who can pull off more than one animal print at a time, and even then, she would know not to mix two different animals.
 Stick with one print per outfit.
 You don’t want to look like you are wearing an entire jungle.

 3. Choose Classic Shapes

 Animal prints are wild and busy, so you need to stick to clothes with clean lines if you want to look elegant and not cheesy.
-A leopard shirtdress, a cashmere cardigan, a zebra trench, a tiger sheath dress, or python pumps are all good examples of this.
+A leopard shirtdress, pencil skirt, a cashmere cardigan, a zebra trench, a tiger sheath dress, or python pumps are all good examples of this.